Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 The poster for 2014’s John Wick boasts the tagline, “Don’t set him off.”
 We are glad that the fictional villains taking on our titular anti-hero didn’t heed that advice.

 If they did, movie fans would have been denied one of the most entertaining and inventive action movie franchises in the history of ever.
-If you need to catch up, the entire John Wick trilogy is streaming now on Peacock.
+If you need to catch up, the entire John Wick trilogy is streaming now on Peacock, which will also be the home of the upcoming spinoff series, The Continental.

 John Wick is an assassin of near-mythic status; his skillset is so legendary in his society of well-coiffed and suited killers that the mere mention of his name yields as much stunned silence as it does thunderous gunfire.
 It’s a testament to the handlers of the John Wick franchise, and its star, Keanu Reeves, that — with three chapters in — fans show no signs of ever getting tired of taking a trip to the violent, action-packed world of this iconic hero.
-As 2017's John Wick: Chapter 2 celebrates its 5th anniversary, we raided the Continental's archives to rank the franchise's most memorable action scenes.
+Ahead of the March 24 release of John Wick: Chapter 4, we raided the Continental's archives to rank the franchise's most memorable action scenes.

 10. Book: 1, Bad Guy’s Throat: 0 In ‘John Wick: Chapter 3 - Parabellum’